dagraham/etm-dgraham/README.md

     - Tasks with `@s` date entry are regarded as pastdue after the due date and are displayed in *Agenda View* on the due date after all items with datetimes.
     - Tasks that are pastdue are also displayed in *Agenda View* on the current date using the type character `<` with an indication of the number of days that the task is past due.
 - Tasks without an `@s` entry are to be completed when possible and are sometimes called *todos*.
 They are regarded as *next* items in the *Getting Things Done* terminology and are displayed in *Do Next* view grouped by @l (location/context).
+- Tasks with an `@r` (repeat) entry can have an `@o` (overdue) setting.
+	- `@o k`: keep.
+Whenever completed, the next instance is due at the datetime specified in the recurrance rule even if that datetime has already passed.
+E.g. mortage payments to be made on the 1st of the month are due for each prior month in which they have not been made.
+With this option, many instances can be past due.
+This is the default when no `@o` entry is given.
+	- `@o r`: reset.
+Whenever completed, the next instance is due at the first datetime from the recurrance rule that falls after the current datetime.
+E.g., getting a haircut every 14 days is due 14 days after the last haircut.
+With this option, at most one instance can be past due.
+	- `@o s`: skip.
+Like 'keep' and 'reset' combined with the addition that pastdue instances are ignored.
+E.g., taking out the trash every Monday morning for pickup is due every Monday morning but, if a Monday passes without taking out the trash, the instance is better regarded as irrelevant than past due.
+With this option, an instance can never be past due.
 - Jobs
     - Tasks, both with and without @s entries can have component jobs using @j entries.
     - For tasks with an @s entry, jobs can have an &s entry to set the due date/datetime for the job.
 It is entered as a timeperiod relative to  the starting datetime (+ before or - after) for the task.
 Zero minutes is the default when &s is not entered.